DEFCAD: Community

-Search
+History

 In August 2013, DEFCAD released the public alpha of its 3D search engine, which indexes public object repositories and allows users to add their own objects.
-The site soon closed down due to pressure from the United States State Department, under the pretense that distributing certain files online might violate US Arms Export ITAR regulations.
+The site soon closed down due to pressure from the United States State Department, claiming that distributing certain files online violates US Arms Export ITAR regulations.

-From 2013 to 2018, DEFCAD remained offline, pending resolution to the legal case Defense Distributed brought against the State Department, namely that ITAR regulations placed a prior restraint on Defense Distributed's free speech, particularly since the speech in question regarded another constitutionally protected right: firearms.
-While the legal argument failed to gain support in federal court, in a surprise reversal in 2018, the State Department agreed that ITAR did in fact violate Defense Distributed's free speech.
-Therefore, for a brief period in late 2018 DEFCAD was once again publicly available online.
+From 2013 to 2018, DEFCAD remained offline, pending resolution to the legal case Defense Distributed brought against the U.S. State Department, namely that ITAR regulations placed a prior restraint on Defense Distributed's free speech, particularly since the speech in question regarded another constitutionally protected right: firearms.
+While the legal argument was not resolved in federal court, in a surprise reversal, the State Department agreed to settled its case with DEFCAD in 2018.
+Therefore, for a brief period in late 2018, DEFCAD was once again publicly available online.

 Shortly thereafter, 20 states and Washington DC sued the State Department, in order to prevent DEFCAD from remaining online.
 At its core, this new suit cited a procedural error: the proper notice had not been given prior to enacting the change in how ITAR applied to small arms.
 As such, DEFCAD was once again taken offline, pending the State Department providing proper notice via the Federal Register.

 In March 2020, the Wall Street Journal reported that DEFCAD had once again became publicly available online.
-The site had implemented a new model in which people who wished to download firearms blueprints would be charged $50 and vetted to ensure they were located within the United States and that they were citizens or legal residents.
+The site implemented a new model to comply with arms export law in which users would be charged $50 and vetted to ensure they were located within the United States and that they were citizens or legal residents.